 Guest Contributor: Tosha Allen

 I’m a single parent raising a 12-year-old daughter, Taylin, who is active in softball and concert band.
-When I decided to join “Operation Do Better,” I had to tailor my fast into more of a “spending diet” to accommodate Taylin’s needs.
+When I decided to join “Operation Do Better,” I had to tailor my break from spending to accommodate Taylin’s needs.
 I first discussed this idea with her in early December over dinner (we love sushi).
 I informed her that if we were going to Disneyland in December 2013 for her 13th birthday, we needed to cut back and start saving A LOT!
 Taylin actually agreed, mainly because she really wants to go to Disneyland, and she’s really concerned about our finances.

 I informed her that since I am the only working person in our household, we really needed to reign in our spending.
 Taylin understands that being a single parent is difficult.
 She was 10-years-old when her father and I divorced, so she has seen a big shift in our household.
 We went from having two incomes to only one.
 I want to show her that life sometimes deals you a bad hand, but you have to continue to smile and work hard.